tomwyr/constrained-layout/README.md

 A flexible Flutter layout allowing to position widgets by declaring relations between them.

+Try out the package in an [interactive playground app](https://tomwyr.github.io/constrained-layout/).

 ## Usage

 Add `ConstrainedLayout` to the widget tree: